 Saint Crónán (died 640) was the abbot-bishop and patron of the diocese of Roscrea.
 His feasy day is April 28th.
 Mo Chua or Crónán mac Bécáin (died 637) was the founder of Balla, which later merged into that of Tuam, Ireland.
 Apparently the two were not related.

 Temple Cronan is a ruined medieval chapel built near a holy well in the Burren, County Clare, Ireland.
 It dates from the 12th century and may have been originally built to serve as a pagan temple.
 The building looks to have been renovated in the 15th century, but it is thought that this stone structure replaced a wooden structure that is thought to have been founded by Saint Cronan.

 Early History of the Cahalin family

-Another 264 words (19 lines of text) covering the years 1172 and 1659 are included under the topic Early Cahalin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cahalin research.
+Another 130 words (9 lines of text) covering the years 1172 and 1659 are included under the topic Early Cahalin History in all our PDF Extended History products and printed products wherever possible.

 Cahalin Spelling Variations

 One name was often recorded under several different spellings during the life of its bearer because one must realize that attempting to record a Gaelic name in English is a daunting task at the best of times.
 Spelling variations revealed in the search for the origin of the Cahalin family name include Cronin, Cronyn, Cronine, Croynin, Cronan, Cronnin, Cronnan, Cronnyn, Cronen, O'Cronin, Croynan and many more.

 Early Notables of the Cahalin family (pre 1700)